$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter: Projections for experimental sensitivities

-Considering both propagation and DM models, AMS-02 shows sensitivity to the parameter region consistent with the antiproton exclusion in four distinct DM mass regions assuming our nominal value for $r_{\Lambda_b}$: first, and trivially, for $m_\text{DM}<10\,$GeV, where no antiproton exclusion limit exists; secondly, in a small mass region between 10 and 20\,GeV, however, only for the DIFF.BRK propagation model; thirdly, for the INJ.BRK propagation and Higgs portal DM model in the window 100--200\,GeV; and finally, in the for the DIFF.BRK propagation and Higgs portal DM model in the region above 200\,GeV.
+Considering both propagation and DM models, AMS-02 shows sensitivity to the parameter region consistent with the antiproton exclusion in four distinct DM mass regions assuming our nominal value for $r_{\Lambda_b}$: first, and trivially, for $m_\text{DM}<10\,$GeV, where no antiproton exclusion limit exists; secondly, in a small mass region between 10 and 20\,GeV, however, only for the DIFF.BRK propagation model; thirdly, for the INJ.BRK propagation and Higgs portal DM model in the window 100--200\,GeV; and finally, for the DIFF.BRK propagation and Higgs portal DM model in the region above 200\,GeV\@.
+This results from the weakening antiproton limit above 200\,GeV in the INJ.BRK propagation model, which corresponds to testing larger values of $\langle \sigma v \rangle$.
+However, as the DM mass increases further, the antideuteron flux in the considered low-energy bins decrease more drastically, eventually leading to a loss of sensitivity for DM masses above roughly $ 600\,$GeV\@.
 Note that for dark matter masses below 50\,GeV, $b\bar b$ is the dominant annihilation channel in this model with a relative contribution of more than 80\%.
 Hence, in this region, the sensitivities between the two DM models are almost identical.
 Towards larger masses, the composition of annihilation channels deviates significantly and the singlet scalar Higgs portal model provides the higher sensitivity factor with $W^+W^-, ZZ$, and $hh$ being the dominant channels.

 Our results indicate that a detection of around 7 antideuteron events at AMS-02~\cite{Ting:2023CERNSeminar} is consistent with limits from antiprotons for masses $m_\text{DM}<10\,$GeV only, assuming the expected sensitivity from Tab.~\ref{tab:sensitivities}.
 However, both up-to-date information on the AMS-02 sensitivity as well as a publication of the finding is still pending such that this observation is not conclusive.
+Furthermore, we remind the reader that our choice of a relatively small half-height of the diffusion volume, $z_h=4\,$kpc, provides a conservative estimate of the sensitivity factor introducing another source of uncertainty, see Sec.~\ref{sec:prop}.

 The projected sensitivity factors of GAPS and AMS-100 are shown in the upper and lower panels of Fig.~\ref{fig:sensGAPSAMS100}, respectively, focusing on annihilation into $b\bar b$.
 The former will soon provide an important independent test of the existence of low-energy antideuterons.
 Its sensitivity can compete with AMS-02, in particular, in the aforementioned region $m_\text{DM}<10\,$GeV, due to its sensitivity to lower-energy antideuterons, see Fig.~\ref{fig:sensLambda} for a direct comparison.
 The projected sensitivity of the planned future mission AMS-100 is superior providing a sensitivity factor of more than three orders of magnitude above the one of AMS-02 and GAPS conclusively testing the thermal cross section up to a DM mass of around a TeV above which secondary antideuterons start to become relevant providing a background for the DM signal.\footnote{Note that AMS-02 and GAPS do not show sensitivity to secondary antideuterons.
 Accordingly, to good approximation, we can consider the search for antideuterons from DM background-free.
 In contrast, AMS-100 does provide sensitivity to secondary antideuterons.
 In the region of very low antideuteron yields from DM, the sensitivity factor shown reflects the sensitivity to detect any antideuteron while the sensitivity to detect a DM contribution in this region would require a different analysis, which is, however, beyond the scope of this work.}